Gap Year: A Year Off…Or On?

 What's the procedure for deferring admission to college?

 If you already applied and have been accepted to a college, there's a few steps to take if you want to take a gap year.
 Most colleges will support you taking a gap year.
-In fact, admissions officers at NYU, Harvard, and Florida State University (among others) have informative posts on their websites about reasons to do so.
+In fact, admissions officers at NYU and Harvard (among others) have informative posts on their websites about reasons to do so.

 Typically, students accept an offer of admission by May or June 1st and then ask the college if they can defer admission for a year.
 (In other words, you commit to enrolling in a specific college, but just plan to begin a year later!)
 Sometimes you have to submit paperwork or send in a deposit to hold your place for the next year.
 There are colleges that won't "hold your spot" and ask you to re-apply if you want to attend.
 So it's important to know each college's policy, criteria, and deferral request deadline before you send in your enrollment deposit.
 And if you were offered financial aid or scholarship dollars, be sure to check with the college to find out what happens financially if you defer admission.
 You'll want to make sure you have all the information you need before you make the gap year decision.